Starting a Travel Blog

 We initially started with a free WordPress theme.
 We had no complaints and it served its purpose for a time.
 However, when we grew out of the basic functionality and had to upgrade to a new theme the process was time consuming and painfully hard work.
 So our advice is to take the time to choose a professional theme at the start and invest the time and energy in choosing a great professional theme that you will be able to stay with it for years.

 After a lot of research we chose the premium Divi theme by ElegantThemes.
-Divi the one of the next generation of WordPress Themes with a very easy to use, advanced theme builder that allows users to create a stunning blog design.
+Divi is one of the next generation of WordPress Themes with a very easy to use, advanced theme builder that allows users to create a stunning blog design.
 It has simple drag and drop interface that integrates really well with WordPress and takes care of a lot of the back-end coding.
 A premium theme is not essential but something to consider if you have a long term goal.

 Step 7 | Our recommended WordPress Plugins